ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 The subjects outlined above are expected to exhaustively represent _what_ can go wrong in a token transaction, deriving a specific error by adding an [error prefix](#error-prefixes).

-Note that `Token` or `TokenID` MUST NOT be a subject for the following reasons:

-1. The [Domain](#domain) is explicit enough to identify it as a token error.
-2. Although `TokenID` may identify an error, the token itself SHOULD NOT the root of the error, but can be additional information.

-Consider that, in practice, some of the subjects in a contract might be called different while they represent the same.
-These are listed below:

-- **Balance**: Represents the access to a certain amount of tokens for an address.
-  - EIP-721: Instead of _balance_, an address is _owner_ of a token.
-- **Approval**: Represents a permission granted to an operator.
-  - EIP-20: Instead of _approval_, an operator has _allowance_.
-- **Operator**: Represents an address that has received approval over third-party tokens.
-  - EIP-20: Instead of _operator_, an address with allowance is an _spender_.
+Note that the action is never seen as the subject of an error.
+Additionally the token itself is not seen as the subject of an error but rather the context in which it happens, as identified in the domain.

-If a subject is called different on a particular token standard, the error MUST be consistent with the standard's naming convention.
+If a subject is called different on a particular token standard, the error should be consistent with the standard's naming convention.

 ### Error prefixes